jmjry/terminal-game/README.md

 ### Changes to my planning process:

 * My original design path remains however it became apparent that the game could be navigated to completion very quickly.
-For this reason, I decided to add additional paths to each of the routes - those changes can be seen here.
+For this reason, I decided to add additional paths to each of the routes.
 * As the design path changed additional content was required to furfill this.

-#### Intial Design
-*
-*
-*
-*
-*
-*
-*

 ## Technologies: